 Compared to California and Texas, California had a relatively higher percentage of masters than Texas, and Texas had a relatively higher percentage of bachelor's degrees.
 It can be confirmed that the difference in PW confirmed above also exists due to the difference in educational background.

+Top 10 Market Cap in USA